aymerick/aymerick.github.io/_posts/2014-12-22-backup-synology-on-raspberrypi.md

 ---
 layout: post
-title: RSync server on a raspberry pi
+title: Backup a Synology NAS to a raspberry pi
 tags:
 - raspberrypi
 - pickup.local